Top 6 Signs You Need Masonry Work Done

 A mason will examine the shelf angle for corrosion.
 If it’s not a huge problem, they will replace the spalled bricks.
 However, if the shelf angle is significantly corroded, it will have to be replaced.
 This is a big and expensive job.

-Efflorescence is the presence of soluble salts rising through concrete, coming out the outer pores and presenting as stains.
-It’s extremely common because its causes are natural: low temperatures, moist conditions, condensation, rain, and dew.
+Efflorescence is the presence of soluble salts rising through concrete, coming out the pores and presenting as stains.
+It’s extremely common because its causes are natural: low temperatures, moist conditions, condensation, rain and dew.

-Early stage efflorescence can be treated with a thorough pressure wash, and do take the time to do it.
+Efflorescence is quite common in concrete as this material has one of the highest concentrations of soluble salts–but what about masonry?
+Does efflorescence damage brick as well?
+Yes, it certainly can.
+Although clay brick and brick with lower levels of concrete may be less susceptible to these chalky white stains, brick efflorescence causes are largely the same as concrete.
+So, if you see signs of efflorescence on brick, understand that it’s likely a minor issue that can be solved.
+Early-stage efflorescence can be treated with a thorough pressure wash and do take the time to do it.
 If you leave it for too long, the stain will transform into impervious-to-pressure-washing calcium carbonate.
 That’s when you’d have to call in a mason with special chemicals, including muriatic acid, which can be quite dangerous.

 Called in time, masons can simply replace or reinforce the mortar, repointing or tuckpointing the mortar (cutting out old mortar to a uniform depth and placing new mortar in the joint), which is simpler, faster and cheaper than rebuilding the walls.

 We understand the difficulties that come with finding a reliable and high-quality mason for your project, so let us take away that stress!
-Our Renovation Advisors can invite up to three Verified masons to submit quotes for your renovation and help you decide which one brings the most value to you.
-Call us today or fill out our form to get started!
+Our Renovation Advisors can invite up to three verified masons to submit quotes for your renovation and help you decide which one brings the most value to you.
+So don’t wait!
+Call us today at 1-877-736-6360 or fill out this form to get started in just a few simple steps.